Lukut: Lukut under Raja Busu

-The need to manage the area caused Sultan Ibrahim to grant Lukut to his nephew Raja Hassan, also known as Raja Busu as his fief.
+They need to manage the area caused Sultan Ibrahim to grant Lukut to his nephew Raja Hassan, also known as Raja Busu as his fief.
 He brought along Malay followers to settle the land with him.
 Raja Busu had introduced some civil and economic laws such as having to ask for his permission before working on any land.
 The number of residents was 1000 people in 1824 and continued to increase in the next 10 years.

 As a result, businesses were erected to serve the Chinese miners such as opium dens, brothels from Singapore and food supply from the Malays.
 However, Raja Busu also charged a high tax rate of 10% for every tin deposit that passed through Lukut.
 This caused dissatisfaction among the mine owners who came to negotiate with him one day in 1834.
 Raja Busu reportedly refused to leave his residence and the "sight of deposits everywhere" further embroiled the 400 Chinese people who were there.
 They resorted to burn his residence, killing him and his family.

 Raja Husin of Riau, a relative of both the Sultan and Raja Busu heard of this incident and brought a force to take revenge and massacre around 1000 Chinese miners.
 This caused them to flee and Lukut to be abandoned.